All Episodes

 So, you know, all you guys did was just have Fresh buy another LV bag that looks better.

-You know, they probably broke in there like, yeah, we got this.
+The L Robbers, my friends, you know, they probably broke in there like, yeah, we got this.

-But you know, it is what it is, bro.
+But, you know, it is what it is, bro.

-We're we're we're chilling.
+We're chilling.

 I forgot about that shit.

-But yeah, we're definitely not doing Airbnbs ever again, bro.
+But, yeah, we're definitely not doing Airbnbs ever again, bro.

 There we go.